π§ Design Goals and Principles¶

 TP or

-ThreadPoolExecutor also
+ThreadPoolExecutor in

 Async¶